 - Citrix Gateway.
 For authenticating workspace subscribers only.

 - Google Identity.
 For authenticating workspace subscribers only.

 - Okta.
 For authenticating workspace subscribers only.

 - SAML 2.0.
-For authenticating workspace subscribers only.
+For authenticating Citrix Cloud administrators (preview) and workspace subscribers.

 Citrix Cloud also supports using the Citrix Federated Authentication Service to provide single sign-on access for workspace subscribers.
 For more information, see Enable single sign-on for workspaces with Citrix Federated Authentication Service.